yumoxu/yumoxu.github.io/_pages/about.md

 Prior to Amazon,
 I received my PhD in NLP at [the University of Edinburgh](https://web.inf.ed.ac.uk/ilcc), advised by [Prof. Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/).
-My PhD research topic was on [text summarization](https://era.ed.ac.uk/handle/1842/39624), the process of condensing a source text into a shorter version while preserving its salient information.
+My PhD research was on [text summarization](https://era.ed.ac.uk/handle/1842/39624), the process of condensing a source text into a shorter version while preserving its salient information.

 <!-- My long-term research goal is to evolve the machine to interact with people naturally and assist people effectively,
 with minimal human guidance. -->